 A virtual team involves employees who work in different locations and who rely on the power of communication and collaboration tools to get things done together.

-This kind of team provides people with better life-work balance and allow business owners to hire the best experts.
+This kind of team provides people with a better life-work balance and allows business owners to hire the best experts.

 - Time is about when people work (during different hours, on different shifts, in different time-zones).